 The initial assessment referred to in the Integration Act means a package of measures enabling the authority to conduct a preliminary assessment of the immigrant’s preparedness concerning employment, study and other aspects of integration and the need for language training and other measures and services promoting integration.
+The municipality or TE Office carries out the initial assessment in cooperation with the immigrant and, if necessary, with the wellbeing services county.

 During the initial assessment, the authority determines the immigrant’s previous education, training, employment history, language skills and other factors influencing the person’s employment prospects and integration.
 The objective is to direct immigrants flexibly and based on their needs to the services and measures that will promote their access to the Finnish society as its active members.